 in Boulder, Colorado.

-Scientific Exchange: I
+Scientific Exchange: I believe that scientific exchange

 was an active participant in the US-USSR Agreement on Cooperation in the Field